NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 The SWC depend on each pixel's column water vapor (CWV).
-CWV values are retrieved based on a modified Split-Window Covariance-Variance Matrix Ratio method (MSWCVM) [1, 2].
-Spatial discontinuity found in the images of the retrieved CWV are attributed to the data gap in the images caused by stray light outside FOV of TIRS instrument [2]
+CWV values are retrieved based on a modified Split-Window Covariance-Variance Matrix Ratio method (MSWCVM) [1, 2]. **Note**, the spatial discontinuity found in the images of the retrieved CWV, is attributed to the data gap in the images caused by stray light outside of the FOV of the TIRS instrument [2]

 At-satellite brightness temperatures are derived from the TIRS channels 10 and
 11. Prior to any processing, these are filtered for clouds and their quantized